 1. Using your own breastmilk as a balm

-Pressing a warm towel onto your breast before breastfeeding can not only soothe nipple pain, it could also boost breastmilk production and cleanse the area.
+Another remedy for sore nipples due to breastfeeding is a warm compress.
+Pressing a warm towel onto your breast before breastfeeding can not only soothe nipple pain, but it could also boost breastmilk production and cleanse the area.
 You can also take a warm shower if you prefer!

 Olive oil, coconut oil, or sweet almond oil can do wonders in reducing dryness by deeply moisturizing cracked nipples.
 Another tip would be to use tea tree oil!
-Its antiseptic properties could help hasten healing and prevent problems with sore nipples from recurring.
+Its antiseptic properties could help hasten to heal and prevent problems with sore nipples from recurring.

 4. Use the power of herbs